fmalina/revisions-blocl/activism/themoneymafia.md

 these projects that are designed to produce hydrocarbons for decades into the future is a crime against both present and future generations

-One can understand greedy corporations who don’t care about the environment making such plans; but it is incomprehensible that politicians, who have the final say, turn a blind eye at best, or actively aid and encourage new development at worst.
+One can understand greedy corporations who don't care about the environment making such plans; but it is incomprehensible that politicians, who have the final say, turn a blind eye at best, or actively aid and encourage new development at worst.